 Others scoffed that perhaps the outgoing Secretary of State was using her health to avoid facing a Congressional inquiry on State Department security failures in the September 11 attack on the U.S. Consulate in Benghazi.

-Her doctors announced that she was being treated for the condition on Monday, causing alarm over the secretary's health following a concussion she suffered from a fall on December 9.
+being treated for the condition on Monday, causing alarm over the

 In the Monday statement, Dr. Lisa Bardack, of the Mt.
 Kisco Medical Group, and Dr. Gigi El-Bayoumi, from George Washington University, said the clot 'did not result in a stroke, or neurological damage.'